conan-io/docs/integrations/github.rst

 This section provides some examples of how to use the integration in your GitHub Actions workflows.

-Scanning for vulnerabilities in packages
+Scanning Packages for Vulnerabilities in a Nightly Build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::